Soil tracking tech aims to address transparency gaps in Ontario

 The Ontario Soil Tracker allows contractors, environmental consultants, municipal planners, journalists, and policymakers to explore key questions about soil movement: how much soil is moving across Ontario and where it goes; whether excess soil regulations are achieving stated outcomes; what participation costs builders; and how much soil movement remains unknown or unreported.

-The official registry charges project owners up to $230,000 to register large sites—a fee that includes no services and places them on a list for enforcement visits.
-Those fees have increased more than 2,000 per cent since 2022, according to the release.
+Kerr says the official registry charges project owners up to $230,000 to register large sites—a fee that includes no services and places them on a list for enforcement visits.
+He added that those fees have increased more than 2,000% since 2022, according to the release.

 The Phil App operates a separate marketplace that matches source sites with receiver sites needing soil.
-Hauls on the platform average 29 kilometres, compared to the provincial average of 65 kilometres—a 55 per cent reduction that cuts costs, truck trips, and carbon emissions, the company said.
+Kerr says hauls on the platform average 29 kilometres, compared to the provincial average of 65 kilometres—a 55% reduction that cuts costs, truck trips, and carbon emissions.

-Ontario’s landfills are projected to reach capacity within seven years, with 80 per cent of reusable soil currently sent to landfill rather than redirected to nearby construction sites.
+Kerr says Ontario’s landfills are projected to reach capacity within seven years, with 80% of reusable soil currently sent to landfill rather than redirected to nearby construction sites.
 Soil will be banned from landfills in 2027, but no process is in place for redirecting it, according to the release.

 “We may be the only group in Ontario with a real picture of how much contaminated soil is being generated and where it ends up.
 Many of our 4,000 users asked us to help fix the official registry.
 After three years of trying through official channels, we decided to just build it ourselves,” Kerr said.